 Spencer Scarber, 20, left the U.S. in mid-December, three days before a jury returned a guilty verdict on two counts of rape and on robbery and burglary charges.
-Prosecutors said at the time that they believed Scarber went to Mexico with his mother and a sister, and that the pair then walked back across the border.
+Prosecutors said at the time they believed Scarber went to Mexico with his mother and a sister, both of whom then walked back across the border.

-Because they are suspected of helping him flee, other Scarber family members face criminal charges -- including father Kyle Scarber, 49, an assistant chief with the California Highway Patrol's Central Division.
-Prior to his appointment to that position, Kyle Scarber served as commander of the CHP's Merced-area office.
+And because they are suspected of helping him flee, other Scarber family members now face criminal charges including father Kyle Scarber, 49, an assistant chief with the CHP's Central Division.
+Prior to his appointment as an assistant chief, Kyle Scarber served as commander of the CHP's Merced area office.

 Kyle Scarber was arrested Saturday along with mother Gail Scarber, 51, and sister Crystal Reynoso, 33, each charged with felony conspiracy to help a fugitive escape.

-They were booked at the Fresno County Jail.
-Kyle Scarber's booking was delayed because he reported having chest pains and was taken to Community Regional Medical Center for evaluation.
+They were all booked into the Fresno County Jail, although Kyle Scarbers booking was delayed because he reported having chest pains at his arrest and was taken to Community Regional Medical Center for evaluation.

-After the Sheriff's Office learned Scarber had been caught, he was taken to Los Angeles, where Fresno County deputies met him Saturday morning.
+After the Sheriffs Office learned that Scarber had been caught, he was taken first to Mexico City and then to Los Angeles, where Fresno County deputies met him Saturday morning.
 He was brought to Fresno at midday.

-According to his booking record, Spencer Scarber is being held without bail on a charge of robbery and $500,000 bail on a charge of unlawful sexual intercourse with a minor.
-Sheriff's officials did not provide additional information on the charges Saturday.
+According to his booking record, Spencer Scarber is being held on no bail on a charge of robbery and $500,000 bail on a charge of unlawful sexual intercourse with a minor.
+Sheriffs officials did not provide additional information on the charges Saturday.

-Kyle Scarber is also charged with being an accessory and filing a false police report.
+In addition to the conspiracy charge, Kyle Scarber is charged with being an accessory and filing a false police report.

-The CHP said Saturday it will conduct an investigation of Kyle Scarber's involvement in his son's case and will take appropriate action.
+The CHP said Saturday it will conduct its own investigation of Kyle Scarbers involvement in his sons case and will take appropriate action.
 His work status could not be determined Saturday.
-His bail is set at $101,000.
+His bail was set at $101,000.

-Gail Scarber also faces charges of being an accessory, possession of a false birth certificate and passport, forgery and false impersonation.
+Gail Scarber also faces charges of being an accessory, possession of a false birth certificate and passport, forgery and false impersonation of another person.
 Mims did not say for whom the false birth certificate and passport were intended.
 Her bail was set at $107,000.

-Prosecutor Leanne Le Mon said in December that a car registered to Gail Scarber crossed the border into Mexico at 3:24 a.m.
+Prosecutor Leanne Le Mon said in December that a car registered to Gail Scarber crossed the U.S. border into Mexico at 3:24 a.m.
 Dec.
 12, but a return trip for the family car was not recorded.
-Gail Scarber and Reynoso walked into the U.S. at the San Ysidro border crossing at 4:44 a.m., using their passports, Le Mon said.
+But Gail Scarber and Reynoso walked back into the U.S. at the San Ysidro border crossing at 4:44 a.m. by using their passports, Le Mon said.

 The Scarbers were arrested about 10 a.m.
 Saturday at their home in Squaw Valley.

-A 30-year-old Fresno man who Mims believes might be Reynoso's live-in boyfriend was arrested Saturday at the home on an unrelated domestic violence warrant.
+Coincidentally, a 30-year-old Fresno man who Mims believes might be Reynosos live-in boyfriend was arrested Saturday at the home on an unrelated domestic violence warrant.

-The suspects are considered escape risks and will be housed away from the general jail population because of Kyle Scarber's law enforcement job, Mims said.
+The suspects, who will be considered escape risks, will be housed away from the general jail population because of Kyle Scarbers law enforcement job, Mims said.